aditya19138/ML-Project/README.md

 In information retrieval and natural language processing, assigning keywords is a critical activity.
-Automated tagging is a subtype of keyword assignment and a sort of text classification in and of itself, with applications in online forums and automated document screening.
+Automated tagging is a subtype of keyword assignment and a sort of **Multi-label text classification** problem in and of itself, with applications in online forums and automated document screening.
 Stack Overflow is the largest, most trusted online community for developers to learn, share their programming knowledge, and build their careers.
 Stack